-(1) Reasonable accommodations may include but are not limited to: (1) making facilities accessible to, and usable by, individuals with disabilities; (2) job restructuring; (3) part-time or modified work schedules; (4) acquiring or modifying equipment or devices; (5) adjusting or modifying examinations and/or training materials; and (6) providing readers, interpreters and/or other auxiliary aids.
-The CSB will make available resources for the use of

-- management and employees/applicants to provide guidance to accommodations both on its intranet and in its EEO office. - (2) Reassignment will be considered as a reasonable accommodation as a "last resort" if the CSB determines that no other reasonable accommodation will permit an employee to perform the essential functions of his/her job, or if all other accommodations would pose an undue hardship on the CSB.
+- Reasonable accommodations may include but are not limited to: (1) making facilities accessible to, and usable by, individuals with disabilities; (2) job restructuring; (3) part-time or modified work schedules; (4) acquiring or modifying equipment or devices; (5) adjusting or modifying examinations and/or training materials; (6) providing readers, interpreters and/or other auxiliary aids; and (7) reassignment.
+The CSB will make available resources for the use of management and employees/applicants to provide guidance to accommodations both on its intranet and in its EEO office. - 2) Reassignment will be considered as a reasonable accommodation as a "last resort" if the CSB determines that no other reasonable accommodation will permit an employee to perform the essential functions of his/her job, or if all other accommodations would pose an undue hardship on the CSB.
 The CSB's management official in charge of human resources will be responsible for searching for a position within the CSB to which the employee could be reassigned, which must be vacant and of the same grade level (unless the employee requests a reassignment to a position at a lower grade level).
 The law does not require that the CSB create a new position or move other employees in order to make a position available for a reassignment.
 The employee must be qualified for the position to which he/she would be reassigned.
-The CSB's management official in charge of human resources shall determine whether an employee is qualified by analyzing: (1) whether the employee satisfies the requisite skill, experience, education and other jobrelated requirements of the position; and (2) whether the employee can perform the essential functions of the position with or without reasonable accommodation.
-If such a position is available, the CSB should offer the employee the position and any reasonable accommodations he/she would need to perform the essential functions of the position, and shall not be required to apply or compete for the position.
-Reassignments are not available for applicants. - d.
+The CSB's management official in charge of human resources will determine, in consultation where necessary, whether an employee is qualified by analyzing: (1) whether the employee satisfies the requisite skill, experience, education and other job related requirements of the position; and (2) whether the employee can perform the essential functions of the position with or without reasonable accommodation.
+If such a position is available, the CSB should offer the employee the position and any reasonable accommodations he/she would need to perform the essential functions of the position, and will not be required to apply or compete for the position.
+Reassignments are not available for applicants.

+d.
 Informal Dispute Resolution.
 The CSB encourages the use of an informal dispute resolution process to resolve any issues with regard to requests for reasonable accommodations.
-Thus, the CSB has a reconsideration process in which denials of accommodation requests may be appealed to the Chief Operating Officer.
+Thus, the CSB has a reconsideration process in which denials of accommodation requests may be appealed to the Managing Director or CSB staff designated by the Chairperson.
 Reconsideration requests must be delivered to the management official in charge of human resources.
-The COO shall reply to any such reconsideration request promptly, but no later than 15 days after receipt of a request.
-The CSB shall also allow the employee/applicant to meet with CSB officials involved in the reconsideration process and/or provide additional information in support of the denied request for accommodation.
+The Managing Director or staff member designated by the Chairperson will reply to any such reconsideration request promptly, but no later than 15 days after receipt of a request.
+The CSB will also allow the employee/applicant to meet with CSB officials involved in the reconsideration process and/or provide additional information in support of the denied request for accommodation.
 Pursuing this informal dispute resolution process does not satisfy the time limits for filing an EEO complaint or MSPB appeal.
-If you wish to pursue an EEO complaint or MSPB appeal, you must file your EEO complaint within 45 days or your MSPB appeal within 30 days of this denial, even if you have filed a request for reconsideration with the COO.
+If the employee/applicant wishes to pursue an EEO complaint or MSPB appeal, he/she must file an EEO complaint within 45 days or an MSPB appeal within 30 days of this denial, even if he/she has filed a request for reconsideration with the Managing Director or staff member designated by the Chairperson.